 5.1 Pharmacodynamic properties

-Pharmacotherapeutic group: Antineoplastic agents; other antineoplastic agents
+Pharmacotherapeutic group: Antineoplastic agents; isocitrate dehydrogenase (IDH) inhibitors

-ATC code: L01XX62
+ATC code: L01XM02

 Mechanism of action

 Ivosidenib is an inhibitor of the mutant IDH1 enzyme.
 Mutant IDH1 converts alpha- ketoglutarate (α-KG) to 2-hydroxyglutarate (2-HG) which blocks cellular differentiation and promotes tumorigenesis in both hematologic and non-hematologic malignancies.
 The mechanism of action of ivosidenib beyond its ability to reduce 2-HG and restore cellular differentiation is not fully understood across indications.